ResilientEcosystem/blog/_posts/2023-02-12-GettingStartedOnUtxo.md

 ## Start UTXO Service

-Before start the service, you need to assign a genesis coin to some addresses.
+Before starting the service, you need to assign a genesis coin to some addresses.

-Modify the utxo config to add coins.
+Modify the UTXO config to add coins.

 > application/utxo/server/config/utxo_config.config

-the field 'out' indicates the output of a utxo.
+the field 'out' indicates the output of a UTXO.

 ```
 {